 - When meeting all ages of people, again, manage this so they don’t feel overwhelmed.

 - If it is feisty and seems to want to take on other dogs/people, this is most likely a nervous dog with a developing fight not flight way of dealing with anxiety.

-turn away so that it learns they (person or dog) are not going away and, actually, there was nothing to be scared of.
+ignore it, turn away so that it learns they (person or dog) are not going away and, actually, there was nothing to be scared of.